UK Treasury chief admits business tax rise could lead to lower than anticipated wages

 LONDON -- U.K. Treasury chief Rachel Reeves conceded Thursday that wages may rise by less than previously thought as a direct result of her budget decision to increase a tax that businesses pay for their employees.

-On Wednesday, Reeves raised taxes by around 40 billion pounds ($52 billion) to plug a hole she claims to have identified in the public finances and fund cash-starved public services, in a budget that could set the political tone for years to come.
+On Wednesday, Reeves raised taxes by around 40 billion pounds ($52 billion) and announced more government borrowing to plug a hole she claims to have identified in the public finances, fund cash-starved public services and invest in an array of infrastructure projects, in a budget that could set the political tone for years to come.

 The biggest single measure — worth some 25 billion pounds in five years — was an increase in the national insurance contributions employers pay in addition to the salaries of their workers.
 The levy, which was originally designed to pay for benefits and help fund the state-owned National Health Service but which is really absorbed into the overall tax take, will also be paid from a lower salary level.